johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 ## Features
 - Preconfigured themes, fonts, and logos aligned with the [UMBC Brand and Style Guide](https://styleguide.umbc.edu/)
-  - Also easily customizable to fit your needs
+  - Also easily customizable to fit your needs.
+The world is your oyster!
 - Works out-of-the-box with minimal setup
 - Compatible with [Overleaf](https://www.overleaf.com/read/dmwdjvpbspcs#f175ae) and local LaTeX environments, including:
   - [TeXstudio](https://www.texstudio.org/)